India’s cyber-scam epidemic is part of a multibillion global industry. This series traces a full arc

 Chinese crime syndicates linked to online gambling operators also entered the fray, using the high volume of cross-border money transfers in Cambodia’s casinos to launder illicit funds.

 In 2019, Cambodia banned online gambling – a setback for the casinos.
-Months later, the Covid-19 pandemic followed, forcing the casinos to shut down.
+Months later, the Covid-19 pandemic struck, forcing the casinos to shut down.
 “Criminal organisations did not have a way to make revenue,” Southern said.
 “They quickly turned this empty real estate into cyberscam compounds.”

 In cities like Sihanoukville, syndicates pay up to a million dollars a month in rent to casinos for running scam centres inside these premises, according to a Cambodian journalist, who spoke on the condition of anonymity.